-The Office of the Auditor-General for Akwa Ibom State did not conduct performance audit to assess implementation of government's projects, programs or policies in 2022.
+The Office of the Auditor-General for Akwa Ibom State did not conduct performance audit during the 2023 financial year to assess implementation of the government's projects, programs or policies.
 Best practice requires that a performance audit be conducted on projects, programs or policies implemented by the Executive and a report produced, submitted to Parliament and published online for members of the public.